 It is possible to study part of the course through the medium of Welsh.
 Details are as follows:

-- You can undertake at least a third of your degree through the medium of Welsh (equating to a minimum of 40 credits per academic year)
+- You can undertake at least 66% of all HEI-led provision through the medium of Welsh (equating to a minimum of 80 credits per academic year)

 - All assignments can be submitted and assessed in Welsh